Hurricane Agatha: Preparations and impact

 The Mexican government issued a hurricane warning on May 28 for areas along the Oaxaca coast between Salina Cruz and Lagunas de Chacahua, with hurricane watches and tropical storm watches and warnings posted east and west of the warning area.
 The governments of the states of Oaxaca and Guerrero issued warnings; in Oaxaca, state officials issued warnings to seaside areas and suspended school activities, while ports in Guerrero were closed.
 Ports were also closed to smaller vessels in Acapulco, Huatulco, Puerto Ángel, and Puerto Escondido.
 A total of 118 emergency medical care facilities and 215 temporary shelters with capacity for as many as 27,735 people were established throughout Oaxaca.
 Fourteen shelters were opened in San Pedro Pochutla, and 203 shelters were set up in Puerto Escondido; restaurants and beaches in the city were also closed.

 On the evening of May 29, intense rainfall hit Acapulco, blocking highways and amassing sea debris on the beaches.
 A man was trapped in a sewage and was rescued by firefighters and the Red Cross.
 According to a statement by Governor Alejandro Murat, 9 people were killed by the storm in Oaxaca and a further 6 people were missing.
 All of these fatalities were due to freshwater flooding in the Sierra Madre del Sur, with some people swept away by overflowing rivers or buried by mudslides.
+According to CENAPRED, total damage from the hurricane valued at 6.39 billion pesos (US$327 million).
 Coastal regions were also heavily impacted.
 Bridges collapsed on thoroughfares leading to San Pedro Pochutla and Huatulco.
 Power outages affected 46,563 people in Oaxaca and another 23,519 in neighboring Veracruz according to the Federal Electricity Commission.
-The extent of the damage in Oaxaca prompted Governor Murat to request declarations of emergency for 26 of the state's municipalities.

-The Government of Mexico allocated 6.5 billion pesos (US$323 million) in aid for Oaxaca.
-As of June 18, 635.3 million pesos (US$31.5 million) had been utilized for immediate response efforts, restoration of power, and distribution of relief supplies.
-The nation's army handled the distribution of funds to victims.
-AON Benfield estimates Agatha caused US$50 million of dollars in damage.
+The Government of Mexico allocated 6.51 billion pesos (US$333 million) in aid for Oaxaca.
+The first aid of 653 million pesos (US$33.4 million) were distributed to restore the electric power service, deliver food and water, and purchase goods for the emergency.